 United Way hosts the following Born Learning Trail locations in Hernando:

-Is your organizaiton looking to invest in Health and Education?
-Help bring a Born Learning Trail to a park near you!
+Is your business interested in invest in Health and Education?
+Help bring a Born Learning Trail to a park near you by sponsoring the next installment!

 Partners will receive public recognition as a valued United Way Community Partner in HEALTH & EDUCATION through the following places: